 Her first assignment, from 1964 to 1965, was within the United States where she was part of the Sisters Development Department’s promotion team both at the Center and in Chicago.
 In 1965 Maureen attended Rogers College, Maryknoll, NY earning a Bachelor of Science degree in Adult Education in 1969.
 That same year, she received her first overseas assignment to Tanzania where she taught in a secondary school in Morogoro.

 With an invitation from the then President of Tanzania, Julius K. Nyerere, in 1975 she and three other Maryknoll Sisters started a pilot project in education in Nangwa which embodied the national goal of “Self-reliance.”
-She helped develop the curriculum, classroom schedule, work time, and collaborated with both parents and village leaders in the holistic development of the students.
+She helped develop the curriculum, classroom schedule, work time, and collaborated with both parents and village leaders in the wholistic development of the students.